What we’ll cover:

 How do you keep track of everything?
 With the mix of extracurricular activities, exams and group project meetings, you’re probably not thinking about updating an excel spreadsheet because you spontaneously swiped your card to buy lunch.

 Luckily, some tools do most of the work for you.
-An app like Clarity Money, part of the Marcus family, can connect directly to your bank accounts and help you budget to understand your spending habits.
+A personal finance app can connect directly to your bank accounts and help you budget to understand your spending habits.

 College students might be wary of opening a credit card for a couple of reasons: They may want to avoid debt (this is a valid reason) or may think they don’t need one.